(Tai Mei Tuk) Bradbury Jockey Club Youth Hostel

 Sunday to Friday & Public Holiday：16:00 - 23:00

 Advance reservation is highly recommended.
 Please contact the hostel direct for check-in within 3 days.
 Please note that all hostellers, except groups that booked Day Camp, are required to leave the hostel during Hostel Closing Hours (detailed Hostel Closing Hours here) to facilitate hostel regular cleaning.
 We are sorry for any inconvenience.

 No. of accommodations

-Suitable for families Individual beds Group accommodations Multi-purpose room TV room Lockers Air-conditioned Self-service kitchen Toilets for disabled Self-service laundry Wi-Fi, Snooker facility
+Suitable for families Individual beds Group accommodations Multi-purpose room TV room Lockers Air-conditioned Self-catering kitchen & canteen Toilets for disabled Self-service laundry Wi-Fi, Snooker facility

 Sea view, cycle tracks, hiking trails, speciality eateries/restaurants, water sports centre, beaches, mangroves, unique geography, historic architecture